AwalaApp/specs/rs002-pki.md

 ## Abstract
 {: .no_toc }

-This document describes how to issue, distribute, store, revoke and interpret X.509 certificates in Relaynet [messaging protocols](rs000-core.md#messaging-protocols).
+This document describes how to issue, revoke and process X.509 certificates in Relaynet [messaging protocols](rs000-core.md#messaging-protocols).
 Despite the use of X.509 certificates, this Public Key Infrastructure (PKI) profile is independent of and incompatible with the [Internet PKI profile](https://tools.ietf.org/html/rfc5280) as used in the TLS protocol.

 ## Table of contents
 {: .no_toc }